bcspragu/Codenames/README.md

 - Lets Encrypt because it's 2018
 - Static assets
 - Docker
-- The main webserver binary
+- The main web server binary
     - Websockets for nice updates to the PWA
     - Talks to the DB
     - Talks to the AI